ethantsai/nlwhistlers/README.md

 ## Run code

   1. Modify the setup.conf to your liking.
 Make sure the basename is correct too.

   2. On any machine, you can just do `julia runEnsemble.jl` to run it.
-However, there's a problem with windows machines and running in powershell that I haven't determined the cause yet.
-If you want to run in windows, you have to just open the repl and run stuff line by line in there.